Elections with Few Voters: Candidate Control Can Be Easy

-\item We introduce $2H$ voters with preference order of the form $\cdots \pref p$. \end{enumerate} We set the number~$k$ of candidates that can be deleted to $\hforvetoone$ (with the intention that one should delete all the candidates in the election except for the candidates corresponding to the vertices and edges of the multi-colored clique of order~$h$).
+\item We introduce $2H$ voters with preference order of the form $\cdots \pref p$. \end{enumerate} We set the number~$k$ of candidates that can be deleted to $\hforvetoone$ (with the intention that one should delete all the candidates except for $p$ and those corresponding to the vertices and edges of the multi-colored clique of order~$h$).
 This completes the construction.
 Note that the total number of voters is

-Since the input graph is connected and contains at least two vertices, there is at least one candidate, either a vertex candidate or an edge candidate, which has fewer than $2H$ vetoes.
+Since the input graph is connected and contains at least two vertices (which means that the election has more than $H+h+1$ candidates), there is at least one candidate, either a vertex candidate or an edge candidate, which has fewer than $2H$ vetoes.
 Thus, $p$ is currently not a winner.

-We claim that $p$ can becomes a winner by deleting at most $k$~candidates if and only if $I$ is a ``yes''-instance.